aakankshasinghh/Terraform_Project/README.md

+# Terraform + Database Reliability

+This repo contains my solution for the DevOps assessment.

+The Terraform part is structured into reusable modules with separate dev and prod environments.
+The database part runs locally using PostgreSQL and Docker Compose.

-# DevOps Assessment — Terraform + Database Reliability
+AWS resources are not deployed as part of this assignment.
+Terraform is only validated and planned locally/GitHub Actions.# DevOps Assessment — Terraform + Database Reliability

 A single repository implementing the requested AWS infrastructure design and local database reliability exercise.